Perry Ellis (basketball)

-Perry Michael Ellis (born September 14, 1993) is an American professional basketball player for Cholet Basket of the French LNB Pro A. Ellis played college basketball for the Kansas Jayhawks.
+Perry Michael Ellis (born September 14, 1993) is an American professional basketball player for Fukui Blowinds of the Japanese B.League.
+Ellis played college basketball for the Kansas Jayhawks.
 Playing for coach Bill Self, Ellis averaged 12.5 points and 5.8 rebounds over 144 college games, leading the Jayhawks to an 116–30 record that included 4 trips to the NCAA Tournament, including a trip to the Elite Eight during the 2015–2016 season.

 Early life

 Ellis began playing basketball in first grade, and measured 6'1" in sixth grade.
 He attended Wichita Heights High School.
 He led Wichita Heights to four state titles, was named Kansas player of the year four times, and recorded a cumulative 2,231 points and 984 rebounds during his prep career.
 Academically, Ellis maintained a 4.0 GPA and was named valedictorian of his high school class.
 He was selected as a McDonald's All-American after his senior season in 2012.